MarkC11235/LII/README.md

 ### **Intro**

-The Castle Vitual Machine runs .cast files.
+The Castle Vitual Machine runs .cl files.
 These files are written in the CastleLang programming language.

 To Use: